fatima-awwami/linuxserver/README.md

 sudo ufw enable

 sudo ufw status to make sure of all the changes to the firewall took place

-From Amazon managment console: add below to the ports list
-Custom 2200

 Postgres DB:
 ============